Abhigyan-Mishra/Simple_chain/README.md

 * `ADDBLOCK <data>`: Mines a block with the provided data and adds it to the chain.
 * `LISTBLOCKS`: Lists all the blocks in the chain.

-Well done!
-If you want to learn more, please don't forget to [look at the code](https://github.com/olistic/simplechain/tree/master/lib).

 ## Advanced Usage

 ### Adjust Difficulty